Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 6.
 Cumulative incidence rates of opportunistic complications in patients treated with anti-HIV therapy for 6 months or more

-To determine whether opportunistic infections were associated with underlying severe persistent immunodeficiency, we examined whether a single patient developed multiple opportunistic complications during a single year (Figure 7).
-In 1995, patients who were suspected to be persistently immunodeficient and developed multiple opportunistic infections during a single year accounted for 38.1% (74/194) of all patients.
-The percentage of such patients gradually decreased thereafter and has recently hovered between 20% and 29%.
-In 2022, it was 30.6% (86/281).
+To determine whether the onset of opportunistic infections occurring in a given year indicates persistent severe immunodeficiency, we examined whether a single patient developed multiple opportunistic complications during a single year (Figure 7).
+In 1995, patients who were suspected to have persistent immunodeficiency and who developed multiple opportunistic infections during a single year accounted for 38.1% (74/194) of all patients.
+The percentage of such patients gradually decreased thereafter and has recently remained between 20% and 29%.
+In 2023, this percentage was 29.9% (75/251).

 Figure 7.
 Proportion of patients who developed multiple opportunistic complications within 1 year

-Figure 8 shows the cumulative incidence rates of opportunistic infections.
-The most common AIDS-defining disease was PCP (39.4%), followed by cytomegalovirus infection (13.3%), candidiasis (13.3%), active tuberculosis (6.8%), Kaposi’s sarcoma (4.6%), non-Hodgkin’s lymphoma (4.0%), and nontuberculous mycobacteriosis (3.8%), in descending order.
-Figure 9 shows the corresponding incidence rates in 2022 alone.
-In terms of overall incidence rates, the most common AIDS-defining disease in 2022 was also PCP (38.2%), followed by candidiasis (16.5%) and cytomegalovirus infection (11.9%), as seen in the previous few years.
-The subsequent order of other diseases varied as follows: Kaposi’s sarcoma (6.6%), non-Hodgkin's lymphoma (6.1%), active tuberculosis (4.1%), nontuberculous mycobacteriosis (4.1%), HIV encephalopathy (3.8%), active tuberculosis (3.0%), primary brain lymphoma (2.5%), progressive multifocal leukoencephalopathy (2.3%), toxoplasmosis (1.8%), HIV wasting syndrome (1.3%), and cryptococcosis (1.3%).
-We examined annual changes in the incidence of opportunistic complications.
-As for major infections (Figure 10: absolute number of cases, Figure 11: relative frequency), the absolute number of PCP cases peaked in 2011 and decreased thereafter.
-The relative frequency increased between 2013 and 2016 before it turned to decrease in 2017 and remained constant for the next 3 years.
-In 2022, the frequency decreased again.
-Although the incidence of all malignancies (Figure 12: absolute number of cases, Figure 13: relative frequency), has been fluctuating, that of non-Hodgkin’s lymphoma and Kaposi’s sarcoma decreased over time but increased in 2022.
-The incidence of other opportunistic complications is shown in Figures 14–17 (Figure 14 and 16: absolute number of cases, Figure 15 and 17: relative frequency).
+Figure 8 shows the cumulative incidences of opportunistic infections.
+The most common AIDS-defining disease was PCP (39.5%), followed in descending order by cytomegalovirus infection (13.3%), candidiasis (13.3%), active tuberculosis (6.6%), Kaposi’s sarcoma (4.6%), non-Hodgkin’s lymphoma (4.1%), and nontuberculous mycobacteriosis (3.8%).
+Figure 9 shows the corresponding incidences in 2023 alone.
+In terms of the incidences of all reported diseases, and similar to the observations of the previous few years, the most common AIDS-defining disease in 2023 was PCP (40.3%), followed by candidiasis (13.3%) and cytomegalovirus infection (12.7%).
+The subsequent order of other diseases varied as follows: non-Hodgkin’s lymphoma (6.1%), Kaposi’s sarcoma (4.6%), nontuberculous mycobacteriosis (3.7%), progressive multifocal leukoencephalopathy (3.7%), HIV encephalopathy (3.2%), active tuberculosis (2.3%), HIV wasting syndrome (1.7%), cryptococcosis (1.7%), herpes simplex infection (1.4%), primary brain lymphoma (1.4%), cryptosporidiosis (1.4%), and toxoplasmosis (1.2%).
+We examined annual changes in the incidence of opportunistic complications: As for major infections (Figure 10: absolute number of cases, Figure 11: relative frequency), the absolute number of PCP cases peaked in 2011 and has since decreased.
+The relative frequency of PCP increased between 2013 and 2016; it then decreased in 2017 and remained constant for the next 3 years.
+In 2023, the absolute number of PCP decreased, but the relative frequency again increased.
+Although the incidences of all malignancies (Figure 12: absolute number of cases, Figure 13: relative frequency), have fluctuated, those of non-Hodgkin’s lymphoma and Kaposi’s sarcoma decreased over time.
+The incidences of other opportunistic complications are shown in Figures 14 to 17 (Figure 14 and 16: absolute number of cases, Figure 15 and 17: relative frequency).
 Except for small fluctuations, the incidence of all complications has remained constant.

 Figure 8.
 Cumulative incidence rates of acquired immunodeficiency syndrome (AIDS)-defining diseases from 1995 to 2022